NLKNguyen/pipe.vim/README.md

 # pipe.vim
-Plugin to simply pipe command line output into Vim for previewing
+Simply pipe command line output into Vim for previewing

-Included helper functions for easily obtaining user input when needed, getting text from the buffer, and so on to compose sophisticated autocommands.
+Included helper functions to easily obtain user input when needed, get text from the buffer, and so on

 # Install